-DIY Raised Garden Beds are a beautiful and functional addition to any vegetable garden.
-They’re easy on the knees and back and easy to maintain!
+Learn how to build a Raised Garden Bed – your knees and back will thank you!
+DIY Raised Garden Beds are a beautiful and functional addition to any vegetable garden & they are easy to maintain!

 Let’s face it – you’re not getting any younger.

 Before you know it, your knees will have gone soft and wobbly, your hands will be gnarled stumps and your back will protest your every move like PETA at a fur-coat-and-leather-pants convention.
 Your body will have more snap, crackle and pop than the bowl of Rice Krispies you wish you could eat if you only had teeth.

 Yep, you’re not getting any younger.
 But don’t let it get you down, because I’m here to raise you up!
 Sound good?

 Are you still scrabbling in the dirt like a 7th century peasant?
 Look, in-ground gardening is fine if you’ve got a tractor or an ox or a farmboy, but for the rest of us, the ground just seems to get farther and farther away with each passing year.
 But you don’t have to trade in your trowel for a set of crochet needles and a rocking chair.
 No way!
 Instead, you can just bring the ground up closer to you by learning how to build a raised garden bed!

 Less bending means less snap, crackle and popping.
 Your knees and back will be forever grateful!
 Now, you could buy a raised bed from Home Depot or the like, but those beds are made with boards that are only 11/16 inch thick.
 Furthermore, the beds are only 10 inches tall – better than ground level, but not by much.
 As is usually the case, it’s much better to go the DIY route.
 I’m going to show you how to build a raised garden beds with 1-inch-thick cedar boards that are over 16 inches tall.
 You can go higher if you like; the choice is yours.